txt/sin21/docs/hpo.md

   models) would be sufficient to be 95% confident that we can find things in a space that divides into distinguishable regions of size 0.2.
 - Which explains certain surprising [recent successes (see Figure 3)](https://arxiv.org/pdf/1803.05067.pdf#page=8)  software analytics
   - Here, FFT trees of depth 4 beat several supposedly better learners.

-## Timm's RUle

-Returning to stats again, hypotheses tests at the 95% level say that
-  -  things are _not_ distinguisable if they overlap by more tha 5% of their probability mass.
-  - This occurs at &plusminus; 1.96 of the standard deviations
-  - 0.2/1.96 &approx; 0.1;

-That is:
- - if you are studying something with performance ranges 0..1
- - which show a standard deviation in their behavior of 10%,
- - then relax and do 16 random probes
- - that would be enough to get you 95% sure of finding something indistinguishable from the best value.